abhishek-ch/Kubectl-GPT/README.md

 Kubectl-GPT is an experimental open-source tool designed for running kubectl commands using GPT.
 The tool is powered by GPT3.5 and Langchain

+_Searching for the exact kubectl command can be challenging, so this is a convenient way to find it._

 ## 📋 Requirements